 Seferian-Jenkins is a true mismatch receiver.
 He is too fast for linebackers and most safeties.
 Seferian-Jenkins also is too big and physical for defensive backs.
 He has the speed to make big plays down the middle of the field.
 Seferian-Jenkins should continue to improve his blocking technique, but that will come with more age and experience.
 The junior looks worthy of being picked in the top half of the first round of the 2014 NFL Draft.

-12/5/13: Murphy was held in check by Notre Dame left tackle Zack Martin. and totaled just two tackles and .5 tackles for a loss.
+1/1/14: Against Arizona State in the Pac-12 Championship, Murphy had one sack and came close to a few others.
+He had seven tackles with two tackles for a loss.
+Murphy was held in check by Notre Dame left tackle Zack Martin and totaled just two tackles and .5 tackles for a loss.
 While Stanford fell in a road upset to USC, Murphy was phenomenal for the Cardinal.
 He had eight tackles with four tackles for a loss and two sacks.

 Murphy played well versus Oregon with .5 sacks and four tackles.
 He was an animal against Oregon State, totaling eight tackles, 2.5 sacks, two batted passes and 4.5 tackles for a loss.
 Murphy came close to a number of other sacks and was living in the backfield all night.
 He played well against UCLA with two sacks and three tackles.

 While Stanford was upset by Utah, Murphy continued his strong season with four tackles and a sack.
 A week earlier, he led the Cardinal defense against Washington and made some huge splash plays to help his team stay undefeated.
 Murphy had two sacks and came close to a few others.
 In the fourth quarter with the Huskies a few yards away from the end zone, he deflected a pass that was intercepted by teammate A.J.
 Tarpley.